 The sexual abuse by his uncle wasn't the only pain inflicted on Josh.
 At home, physical and emotional abuse were the norm.
 To escape the madness at home, Josh turned to the streets.
 Unfortunately, the neighborhood that Joshua grew up in wasn't one to make up for the shortcomings at home.
 Josh and his brothers witnessed drug abuse, prostitution, and gun violence on a daily basis.
 And the people he surrounded himself with often came from families that went through generational abuse as well.

-As a teen, Josh was easily influenced by people who didn't have the best intentions.
-He slid into drugs, and in April of 2005, he started to hang out with a man that had just been released from prison.
+In April of 2005, Joshua started to hang out with Jason Dean, a man twice his age who had just been released from prison.
 Shortly thereafter, Joshua was arrested.
 The verdict: life in prison.
-You can find one of the many newspaper articles that was written about Josh right here.
+(You can find one of the many newspaper articles that was written about Josh right here.)

-During his first years of incarceration, Joshua didn't make the smartest choices.
-He received tickets, hung out with the wrong crowd once again, and didn't really care about his education.
-After all, he was going to die behind bars anyway.
+When Josh was first incarcerated, he didn't always make the smartest choices.
+He received tickets, hung out with the wrong crowd, and didn't really care about his education.
+In his mind, he was going to die in prison.

 Then, in 2011, Joshua received mail from Stefanie Tengler.
-Stefanie is extremely passionate about teen justice.
-When she stumbled upon Josh's case on the internet, she was dumbfounded.
-In her home country Germany, teenagers would never receive a 56-years-to-life sentence.
+When Stefanie stumbled upon Josh's case on the internet, she was dumbfounded.
+In her home country (Germany), teenagers would never receive a 56-years-to-life sentence.
 Germany's juvenile justice system is based on principles of restorative justice rather than retribution.

 Today, Joshua has over two thousand supporters from all over the world.
 People from Germany, the U.K., France, Puerto Rico, Canada, Uganda, and the U.S. are united for his freedom.